Intermesh/groupoffice-docs/install/extras.rst

       filter = groupoffice
       logpath = /var/log/apache2/access.log
       maxretry = 3

+   .. note:: Make sure the "logpath" value is set to the access log of the webserver.

 For more information about Fail2ban and the configuration of it visit https://www.fail2ban.org